 The physical attack performance is significantly impacted by environmental factors, such as light and weather, which motivates the researcher to take these factors into account during the optimization of PAEs.
 Du \etal~\cite{Du2021PhysicalAA} proposed the physical adversarial attack for aerial imagery object detector, avoiding remote sensing reconnaissance.
 They design the tools for simulating re-sampling differences caused by atmospheric factors, including lightning, weather, and seasons.
 Finally, they optimize the adversarial patch by minimizing the following loss function.

 where the first term is the adversarial loss to suppress the maximum prediction objectness score over the transformation distribution $\mathcal{T}$, the second term ensures the optimized color is printable, and the last term is used to ensure the naturalness of the adversarial patch.
 Ding \etal~\cite{ding2021towards} took the potential transformation (e.g., brightness, contrast, color) that may occur in the real world to enhance the physical attack of the universal adversarial patch against siamese-based visual-based object tracker.
 Suryanto \etal~\cite{suryanto2022dta} revealed that current camouflage-based attacks \cite{DBLP:conf/cvpr/WangLYLTL21,wang2022fca} ignore the shadow that may impact the attack performance in the real world.
 Thus, the author devised a differentiable transformation network (DTN) to learn potential physical transformations (e.g., shadow).
-Once DTN is trained, the author optimizes the robust adversarial texture for the vehicle via DTN.

-As we mentioned above, the adversarial LED light attack \cite{sayles2021invisible} also concerns the environment inside the attacking scenario.
-During the perturbation generation process, they propose the function $\mathcal{T}$, which can be regarded as the $\mathcal{R}(\cdot)$ in our definition, to model environment conditions (including viewpoint and lighting changes).
-In this way, they take the environmental variation during re-sampling into account to preserve the attacking ability and cross the digital-physical domain.
+The adversarial LED light attack \cite{sayles2021invisible} also concerns the environment inside the attacking scenario.
+During the perturbation generation process, they propose the function $\mathcal{T}$, which can be regarded as the $\mathcal{R}(\cdot)$ in our definition, to model environment conditions (including viewpoint and lighting changes) and preserve the attacking ability and cross the digital-physical domain.

-Unlike images, speech has its physical characteristics, such as the reverberation caused by the speech crashing other objects in the environment, which significantly impacts speech physical attack performance.
-To alleviate the potential distortion caused by the environment, a line of works \cite{qin2019imperceptible,li2019adversarial,li2020practical,xie2020real,zhang2021attack} has adopted the room impulse response (RIP) to mimic distortion caused by the process of the speech being played and recorded, which can be expressed as
+Unlike images, speech has its own physical characteristics, such as the reverberation caused by the speech crashing other objects in the environment, significantly impacting speech physical attack performance.
+To alleviate the potential distortion caused by the environment, a line of works \cite{qin2019imperceptible,li2019adversarial,yakura2019robust,li2020practical,xie2020real,zhang2021attack} has adopted the room impulse response (RIP) to mimic distortion caused by the process of the speech being played and recorded, which can be expressed as: